Videos

 2017

-That gallery visitors are constantly judging the people around them (the selfies are distributed immediately around the gallery) and that other people in the gallery are judging them is a key part of the experience of the work.
+That gallery visitors are constantly judging the people around them (the selfies are distributed immediately around the gallery) and that other people in the gallery are judging them is a key part of the enjoyable, yet also uncomfortable, experience of the work.

-The intent behind the work is to both utilize and question how computational neuroscience techniques can uncover the categorizing systems of the mind, and how they are therefore subject to socially constructed fears and values.
+The intent behind [help me know the truth] is to both utilize and question how computational neuroscience techniques can uncover the categorizing systems of the mind, and how they are therefore subject to imperceptible, socially constructed fears and values.
 The work further calls into question notions of truth.
 Is neuroscience truly the best way to parse the complex interplay of thoughts, feelings, and beliefs of a person?
-Do we trust computers to categorize our appearances?
+If not, do we trust computers to categorize our physical appearances?
+Do we trust ourselves?

 Exhibitions